saheerb/ci-test/docs/index.md

 ![Alt text](images/tf-A-flow.png "TF-A Flow")

-The first job, the trigger-job, can be any job defined below, each covering a set of platforms and build/run configurations through test groups (TEST_GROUPS),  ultimately splitted as test descriptions (TEST_DESC).
-A  test description is tested by tf-a-builder job and a LAVA job is launched once artifacts are ready to be consumed.
+The first job, the trigger-job, can be any job defined below, each covering a set of platforms and build/run configurations through test groups (TEST_GROUPS),  ultimately split as test descriptions (TEST_DESC).
+A  test description is tested by `tf-a-builder` job and a LAVA job is launched once artifacts are ready to be consumed.

-In terms of the trigger source, jobs can be classified by either gerrit or scheduled
+In terms of the trigger source, jobs can be classified by either gerrit or scheduled:

 * Gerrit: